 Dividend stocks are extremely attractive to many shareholders, and listed companies will often declare how much they are paying shareholders per share prior to the dividends being paid out.
 This can lead to increased interest from investors who are not current shareholders.

-So, to avoid new shareholders taking advantage of healthy dividend payouts right before they are disbursed, there is a holding period for receiving franking credits.
+So, to prevent new shareholders from taking advantage of healthy dividend payouts right before they are disbursed, there is a holding period for receiving franking credits.

 In Australia, this is known as the 45-day holding rule for franking credits.
-That means investors must hold the stock for at least 45 days (plus the purchase and sale date) in order to qualify for franking credits.
+This means that investors must hold the stock for at least 45 days (plus the purchase and sale date) in order to qualify for franking credits.

 There is a reason why many investors choose dividend stocks to grow their wealth and earn a passive income.
 Not only do these stocks often deliver healthy dividends at least twice every year, but if they are fully or partially franked, they also provide attractive tax benefits for investors.